-Matt has been clearing near the property line.
-It was just a bunch of old pines and other stunted trees.
+Matt has been cleared out near the property line last year.
+It provided some excellent firewood.
+The area was just a bunch of old pines and other stunted trees.
 I have put in some time stacking and helping burn as the conditions permit.
 We hope it will be pasture one day.
 The sheep do help but the fact that this was a pine thicket means it could use some help.
 We burned a lot of brushfires here so that will help with new growth.
 Clearing this also resulted in some extra firewood for the year since it was not entirely pine.

 If you have a woodlot or somewhere that you have permission to gather firewood then now is the time to supplement what you have already bought or gathered.
 Don’t underestimate how much you need.
 If the wood is sound and hardwood, then you can keep it covered and use it the following year if you don’t burn it all now.

 If you buy your firewood, then get your order in, especially if they have a thriving business.
 A hard winter could mean higher prices later on.